Amygdala at the Print Room

 The converted graphic design warehouse provides a fitting background to a somewhat raw but intense production.
 The characters are passionate without being too intimidating and the monologues conjure empathy without being too intense.
 Alexander achieves an extraordinary balance of love, emotional exploration, humour, and regret while delivering a wonderfully intimate piece of theatre.

-Amygdala is on at The Print Room until 14th December 2013, for further information or to book visit here.
+Amygdala is at The Print Room until 14th December 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Amygdala here: